libhal/SJSU-Dev2/documentation/introduction/device_debugging.md

 The above expression will print the CCER register value.

 You can also use the `set variable` command to actually change those values.
-FOr example you force the loop `i` iterator variable to 5.
+For example, if you are within a loop you force the loop `i` iterator variable to 5.
 You can also change register values as well.

 ```bash
 >>> set variable i = 5